MKVarun/Line-following-robot/README.md

 - OpenCV >= 3.4
 - OpenGL >= 3.1

-Here is the demonstration video:
+Here is the link to the demonstration video:

 [![Image](Robot.png)](https://youtu.be/mA4sesmhNMw?t=36)